A cryptocurrency analyst has a center seat in the emerging new field of digital finance.

 What Does a Cryptocurrency Analyst Do?

-You might wonder what a cryptocurrency analyst actually does.
+You might wonder what a cryptocurrency analyst does.
 This role is responsible for analyzing trends and pricing of different cryptocurrencies available and using that information to trade effectively.

 Though much of the position is self-motivated, it also requires analysts to work alongside team members to discuss trends and other highlights in the market.
-Many work with other trading agents to provide expert knowledge and recommendations on trading tactics.
+Many work with different trading agents to provide expert knowledge and recommendations on trading tactics.

 Five Things You Can Do to Build a Crypto Career